frconor-ebook/meditations/_posts/2025-05-26-the-ascension.md

 Pope Benedict liked to say, "The meaning of Christ\'s Ascension expresses our belief that in Christ, the humanity that we all share has entered into the inner life of God in a new and hitherto unheard-of way.
 It means that man has found an everlasting place in God" (Joseph Ratzinger / Benedict XVI, *Dogma and Preaching: Applying Christian Doctrine to Daily Life).*

 He says it would be a mistake to interpret the Ascension as "the temporary absence of Christ from the world.
 Rather, we go to heaven to the extent that we go to Christ and enter into Him.
 Heaven is a person.
-Jesus Himself is what we call 'heaven.'"
+Jesus Himself is what we call 'heaven'" (*ibid*.).

 Very beautiful words from Pope Benedict.
 It helps us to see a little more about what this feast day is all about.